 - Select the device you want to connect with.

 There are some limitations to this of course.
 Not all desktop motherboards have Wi-Fi functionality.
-If yours doesn’t, then casting isn’t an option.
+If yours does not, then casting is not an option.

 Furthermore, note that Chrome isn’t designed for superior quality casting.
 It will be able to stream videos on your TV in 1080p resolution but you won’t be able to get 4K out of it.
 That’s whether you have a 4K Chromecast at your disposal or not.

-Another thing that might disappoint is the fact that you won’t be able to see any controls for pausing or rewinding.
-That said, if you have no other option than to use your desktop, it’s still good to know that you can do it.
+Another thing that might disappoint is the fact that you will not be able to see any controls for pausing or rewinding.
+That said, if you have no other option than to use your desktop, it is still good to know that you can do it.

 Prime Video Streaming – Just How Good Is It?

-If you’re doing this from a mobile device then it’s awesome.
+If you’re doing this from a mobile device then it is awesome.
 You can stream up to 4K videos from your Prime Video library to a Chromecast-enabled TV, with little to no latency, depending on your network strength.